sgerhardt/TakeStock/README.md

 This project may be run as either a CLI or GUI app.

-If ran as GUI, launch_TakeStock.py is the main script.
+launch_TakeStock.py is the main script.
+If given arguments, it will run from CLI.

-If run as CLI, TakeStock_Reporter.py is the main script.
-Run this script to see all the commands.
 This CLI provides support for the emailing of Stock reports.

 ![Alt text](/screenshot_gui.png?raw=true "TakeStock in GUI action")